401a, 403b, and 457b Plans

 Please read my blog about non-governmental 457(b) plans for details (it is the best on the web).

-In short, the NG457 is not your asset, may have bad distribution options, and you should only use one if you know what you are getting yourself into.
+In short, the NG457 is not your asset and may have bad distribution options.
+You should only use one if you know what you are getting into.

-If you do use your 457, you can defer an additional $20,500 a year.
-Please understand that the 457 limits are entirely separate from the other retirement plan limits.
-A NG457 can be useful in early or traditional retirement, but a NG457 is generally not a good idea early in your career.
+If you use your 457, you can defer an additional $22,500 a year.
+Please understand that the 457 limits are separate from the other retirement plan limits.
+An NG457 can be useful in early or traditional retirement, but an NG457 is generally not a good idea early in your career.

 401a vs. 403b, 401k: Other Retirement Plans for Non-Profit Hospitals

-After you figure out if you want to invest in your NG457, the next problem to tackle is how your retirement plan is set up.
+After you decide whether to invest in your NG457, the next problem to tackle is how your retirement plan is set up.
 You might have a 403b that matches into a 401a, a stand-alone 401a (which both you and your employer fund), or a 401k that has the chassis of a 401a.

-Yes, not-for-profit hospitals are starting or switching to 401k plans which were typically reserved for corporate for-profit entities.
-After some tax law changes in 2006, you can have a stand-alone 401k plan and the match goes right into that 401k.
+Yes, not-for-profit hospitals are starting or switching to 401k plans typically reserved for corporate for-profit entities.
+After some tax law changes in 2006, you can have a stand-alone 401k plan, and the match goes right into that 401k.

-Prior to this and still most commonly, hospitals set up a 403b plan for your employee contributions ($22,500 a year), and the match goes into a 401a.
-A 403b could take your employer’s match, but if they do it that way there is no vesting and the money is yours right away!
-Of course, they want you to have to vest so you stick around for at least 6 years after signing.
+Prior to this and still most commonly, hospitals set up a 403b plan for employee contributions ($22,500 a year), and the match goes into a 401a.
+A 403b could take your employer’s match, but if they do it that way, there is no vesting, and the money is yours right away!
+Of course, they want you to have to vest so you stick around for at least six years after signing.
 Golden handcuffs lite.

-If you have a 403b and a 401a, your hospital may switch you to a 401k in the near future.
+If you have a 403b and a 401a, your hospital may soon switch you to a 401k.
 Let’s look next at this evolution.

 Comparing Retirement Plans 401a vs 403b vs 457b